OSGConnect/tutorial-matlab-HelloWorld/README.md

 The `hello_world.m` script sends the output to standard output.
 In the condor job description file, we expressed that the standard output is written on the `Log/job.$(ProcessID).out`.
 After job completion, ten output files are produced with the `hello world` message under the directory `Log`.

 ## What's next?
-Sure, it is not very exciting to print same message on 10 output files.
+Sure, it is not very exciting to print the same message on 10 output files.
 In the subsequent MATLAB examples,  we see  how to scale up MATLAB computation on HTC environment.

 ## Getting help
 For assistance or questions, please email the OSG User Support team  at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).